onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 Each Ansible Server or cluster is assigned its own identification to be used to authenticate to VNF VMs using Ansible Server or cluster specific set of SSH keys that may be rotated regularly.
-Here hosts file, no longer referencing file with SSH key credentials, to run ansible-playbook listed in this example above (IP addresses were scrubbed):
+Here a hosts file, without any SSH key credentials, to run ansible-playbook listed in this example above (IP addresses were scrubbed):

 .. code-block:: text

- $ more ../inventory/vfdb9904v/hosts
+ $ more ../inventory/vfdb9904vhosts
  [host]
  localhost ansible_connection=local

+ [oamvip]
+ 1xx.2yy.zzz.108

  [oam]
  1xx.2yy.zzz.109